opentripplanner/OpenTripPlanner/docs/index.md

 ![OTP Logo](otp-logo.svg)
 # OpenTripPlanner

+## *OTP2* IS WORK IN PROGRESS.
+THE DOCUMENTATION MAY NOT BE UPDATED.
+WE TRY TO DOCUMENT THINGS ALONG THE WAY, BUT KEEPING ALL OF IT UP TO DATE IS TIME CONSUMING.
+WE PLAN TO GO OVER THE DOCUMENTATION BEFORE THE RC(RELEASE CANDIDATE) IS MADE.

 _This documentation is targeted primarily at the OTP development community and more technical users.
 For high-level information about the project, please visit [**www.opentripplanner.org**](http://www.opentripplanner.org)_

 **OpenTripPlanner** (OTP) is an open source multi-modal trip planner, which runs on Linux, Mac, Windows, or potentially any platform with a Java virtual machine.
 OTP is released under the [LGPL license](https://opensource.org/licenses/LGPL-3.0).
 The code is under active development with a variety of [deployments](Deployments) around the world.